 Focus on facts

-In the U.S., the Food and Drug Administration (FDA) has been working to remove misleading products from store shelves and online marketplaces.
+The U.S. Food and Drug Administration (FDA) continues to remove misleading products from store shelves and online marketplaces.
 In the meantime, remember that testimonials aren't a substitute for scientific evidence.
 Also, few diseases can be treated quickly, so beware of quick fixes.
 A miracle cure that claims to contain a secret ingredient is likely a hoax.

-If you have a question about a method for treating or preventing COVID-19, talk to your doctor.
+If you have a question about a product, drug or method for treating or preventing infection with the COVID-19 virus, talk to your health care provider.
 To ask a question about a COVID-19 medication, you can call your local pharmacist or the FDA's Division of Drug Information.

 Effective COVID-19 prevention tips

-- Stay home as much as possible and keep distance between yourself and others (within about 6 feet, or 2 meters) if COVID-19 is spreading in your community, especially if you have a higher risk of serious illness.
+- Keep distance between yourself and others when you're in indoor public spaces if you're not fully vaccinated.
+This is especially important if you have a higher risk of serious illness.
 Keep in mind some people may have COVID-19 and spread it to others, even if they don't have symptoms or don't know they have COVID-19.

 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.